bbauska/LFS173x/README.md

 their status---what protocol changes they have made, what protocol changes are in the works, and what's their latest on interoperability.

-## Mobile Wallet Interoperability Testing {#mobile-wallet-interoperability-testing .unnumbered}
+## Mobile Wallet Interoperability Testing

 How can a wallet publisher let others know about their interoperability profile?
 We've talked in Chapter 2 about the Aries Agent Test Harness